Orange County Emergency Services responds to emergencies within the Town of Hillsborough.

 Emergencies: Call 911

-The town's mass notification service can contact citizens through a number of methods.
+The town issues emergency notifications through OC Alerts, Orange County's mass notification system.
+This system can contact individuals and businesses through a number of methods.
 When the town issues a notification about a potential safety hazard or concern, citizens will receive a message through the voice or text communication methods of their choosing.